 BPM has a staff of five (5) with no vacancies.
-In addition to the exempt executive officer, BPM has an office assistant, two associate government program analysts (one Administrative Analyst, one Enforcement Coordinator) and one staff services analyst (Licensing Coordinator).
+In addition to the exempt executive officer, BPM has an office assistant, two AGPA associate government program analysts (one Administrative Analyst, one Enforcement Coordinator) and one SSA staff services analyst (Licensing Coordinator).
 There has been limited turnover.
 BPM's previous enforcement coordinator served 17 years, and the administrative analyst is currently in his second round of service with BPM in that position.
-BPM attempted unsuccessfully to upgrade the previous enforcement coordinator to a staff services manager.
-Upon her leaving for a career opportunity elsewhere after 17 years, BPM moved its licensing coordinator into the enforcement job after an open recruitment, and hired an experienced licensing professional from a larger board for the licensing coordinator role.
-Following the last sunset review, BPM's office technician left for a promotion just before a hiring freeze.
-Vacant for more than six months, the position was abolished.
-BPM struggled for a couple years to win support for an exemption from the freeze in order to reestablish and fill this position.